qbeksultan/Snake-Game/README.md

 # Background
 In my childhood, when there were no current smartphones, I often played this game: snake, from my mother’s phone.
 And I was always wondering how to create this game.
 And now, while I am learning programming languages, the first thing that occurred in my mind was to create this game and understand how it works.
 # Aim of the project
-Distract people from stressful conditions.
+Distract people from boring or stressful conditions.

-Motivate new programmers to further study the programming language.
+Motivate new programmers to further learn the programming language.
 # Objectives of the project
+This game leads to develop a huge game such as slither.io.
+But now, this is one of the basic levels of creating the big game.
+During working on this project, I learned how to work with JavaFX.
+And it will help me with my future projects.
 # Expected outcomes
 Good emotions
 # Proposed activities